Property owners are required to pay their rates, charges and levy by four instalments.

 Property owners have the right to object to the valuation of their property under the Valuation of Land Act 1960.

-You must lodge any objection within two months of the issue of the Valuation Notice.
+You must lodge any objection within two months.

 If you have an objection to your valuation, you can pick up a form from the Council’s Customer Service Centre.
 We then refer your objection to the Valuer-General Victoria to review.